Majors and Minors

 - A student who has declared a Special Studies major may not apply more than three courses from that major toward a second major or minor.

-Interested students should consult Dr. Kimberly Armstrong, associate dean of the faculty, who is the official academic adviser to Special Studies majors.
+Interested students should consult Dr. Amelia Rauser, Associate Dean of the Faculty, who is the official academic adviser to Special Studies majors.

 A Joint Major is a group of courses from two departments/programs and requires a rationale and the approval of both departments/programs and the Associate Dean of the Faculty.
 Each of the component majors must be represented by eight distinct course credits, so that the Joint Major consists of sixteen distinct courses.